bitbond/bitcoinppi/views/content/api.md

 The current version must be prepended to all API requests.
 A request `/spot` should be made as `/v1.0/spot`.

+Additional features will be added to the current version.
+But breaking features or bugfixes will increment the version.
+This ensures that older clients can continue to work with the API as expected.

 * `/v1.0` The initial release.

+### JSON

+The API defaults to JSON responses.

+### CSV

+All endpoints except for `/spot` allow for csv responses.
+A csv response can be initiated by appending `.csv` to the request path.
+The csv is **utf-8** encoded and has a `,` **comma as field separator**.
+Each line is separated with a **unix newline character** `\n`.

 ### GET parameters